DubStepMad/TruckersMP-Launcher/README.md

 The Windows Installer is made with Advanced Installer on an open source license.
 Advanced Installer allowed me to create a feature complete installer in a user friendly environment with minimal effort.

-This is a greate starting place for developers or small business to start from by creating an advanced installer with the friendly GUI.
+This is a great starting place for new/experienced developers or small business to start from by creating an advanced installer with the friendly GUI.

 If you would like to know more please visit their [website](http://www.advancedinstaller.com/)